What Is Animal Hoarding

 For general health and safety concerns, any residents in an animal hoarder’s home should be removed from the dwelling as quickly as possible and not be allowed to return until it can be properly cleaned and sanitized.
 Because of the significant hazards to health and safety involved, this should be done by a professional sanitation service.

-In Arizona, contact BioTeamAZ, the area’s leading experts on bio-hazardous waste removal and sanitation.
+If you need service in Phoenix, Scottsdale, Tucson, or anywhere in Arizona, contact BioTeamAZ, the area’s leading experts on bio-hazardous waste removal and sanitation.